telerik/maui-docs/controls/maskedentry/migrate-from-xamarin.md

 ---
 title: Migrating from Xamarin
 page_title: Migrating the MaskedInput from Xamarin.Forms to .NET MAUI
-description: "Learn how to migrate the Telerik UI for Xamarin MaskedInput to the Telerik UI for .NET MAUI framework by updating the namespaces and the incompatible NuGet packages."
+description: Learn how to migrate the Telerik UI for Xamarin MaskedInput to the Telerik UI for .NET MAUI framework by updating the namespaces and the incompatible NuGet packages.
 position: 20
 slug: maskedentry-migrate-from-xamarin
 ---

 # Migrating the MaskedInput from Xamarin to .NET MAUI

-Overall, Telerik .NET MAUI MaskedEntry control is a complete new control with new API, improvements and flexible styling mechanisum implemented.
+The Telerik .NET MAUI MaskedEntry control is a complete new control with new API, improvements and flexible styling mechanism implemented.

 ## Migrating the Namespaces